Parsl/parsl/docs/userguide/app_caching.rst

 Performance
 """""""""""

-If appCaching is enabled, some minor performance penalty will be seen especially when thousands of subsecond tasks are launched rapidly.
+If AppCaching is enabled, some minor performance penalty will be seen especially when thousands of subsecond tasks are launched rapidly.

 .. note::